 If you can find a way to add more income to your life, you’ll age your money at warp speed!
 Get a seasonal or part-time job—be strategic and pick an industry that you’d enjoy when you’re not at your full-time job.

 Or offer your professional talents as a freelancer (just make sure you’re not violating anything in your employee contract).
-For motivation, check out the Side Hustle School podcast and get inspired.
+For motivation, check out the this Heard it From Hannah video and get inspired.

 Remember, This Is Temporary.